bloomtom/dencli/README.md

 ## Common Errors

-##### Missing Prerequisite
+##### Missing Requirements
 You might see the message:
 ```
 System.ComponentModel.Win32Exception (2): No such file or directory
    at System.Diagnostics.Process.StartCore(ProcessStartInfo startInfo)
    at System.Diagnostics.Process.Start()
 ```
 Ensure ffmpeg, ffprobe, and mp4box are in your path or are specified in the option flags.
-Especially check mp4box as on some platforms it's actually MP4Box.